21st Congress,

 He thought that prices of commodities were “influenced by a defect in that sort of coin only which is the principal measure of property, and in which our balances to foreign countries are regulated and paid.”

-Mr. Ricardo, who attained well-merited celebrity, in adverting to the English currency, observes: “It appears then, that whilst each of the two metals was equally a legal tender for debts of any amount, we were subject a constant change in the principal standard measure of value.
+Mr. Ricardo, who attained well-merited celebrity, in adverting to the English currency, observes: “It appears then, that whilst each of the two metals was equally a legal tender for debts of any amount, we were subject to a constant change in the principal standard measure of value.
 It would sometimes be gold, sometimes silver, depending entirely on the variations in the relative value of the two metals; and, at such times, the metal which was not the standard would be melted and withdrawn from circulation, as its value would be greater in bullion than in coin.
 This was an inconvenience which it was highly desirable should be remedied; but so slow is the progress of improvement, that, although it had been unanswerably demonstrated by Mr. Locke, and had been noticed by all writers on the subject of money since his day, a better system was never adopted till the last session of Parliament, when it was enacted that gold only should be a legal tender for any sum exceeding 42s.”

 A highly respectable authority, Mr. Gallatin, in his able letter to the Secretary of the Treasury, maintains the superiority of the double standard, and the practicability of keeping both metals in circulation.
 He instances France as the country “which affords the best and most easy means to ascertain the fact, as it is far the most wealthy country in which both gold and silver coins circulate simultaneously.
-During the thirteen last years there has never been a premium on silver coins, and there has almost always been one on gold coins; but it is very rarely, and only for very short penods, that this premium on gold coins has ever fallen below one-fifth or exceeded four-fifths per cent., and the average is about one-half rather below than above it.
-The relative value of gold to silver bullion is therefore, fixed at the rate of 3,091 to 197, nearly equal to 15.69 to 1.
+During the thirteen last years there has never been a premium on silver coins, and there has almost always been one on gold coins; but it is very rarely, and only for very short periods, that this premium on gold coins has ever fallen below one-fifth or exceeded four-fifths per cent., and the average is about one-half rather below than above it.
+The relative value of gold to silver bullion is, therefore, fixed at the rate of 3,091 to 197, nearly equal to 15.69 to 1.
 Each metal is brought to the Mint in greater or less quantities respectively, according to the fluctuations in their relative market value, But what proves that this ratio does not essentially differ from the true average market relative value, is, that the Mint has been abundantly supplied with both for the last twenty-five years, the coinage of France being far greater than that of any other country.

 “The present rate (of our gold standard) was the result of information clearly incorrect respecting the then relative value of gold and silver in Europe, which was represented as being at the rate of less than 15 to 1, when it was, in fact, 15.5 to 15.6 to 1.
 If gold coins are raised by law to their true value, they will not be exported so long as the exchange on London is not above 1½ per centum above the true par, or about 8%frac12; per cent. nominal, as now calculated.
 Whenever the exchange is above that rate, there is no means to prevent the exportation; and as the general tendency of our exchanges with Europe is against us, this affords a reason why, in fixing the relative value of the two metals, gold may be a little overrated beyond the ratio deduced from the average premium on French gold coins in France.
 But this should be done cautiously, as there is always danger in going beyond what the well ascertained facts will warrant.”
 Adverting to Spanish American coins, he observes, in respect to the various rates of premium on doubloons: “This affords no criterion whatever of the relative value of the two metals, as it is exclusively due to the varying demand for the Havana and South American markets, where, by internal regulations, the doubloon is rated never less than $16, and generally at $17.
 This arbitrary order drives, of course, silver from the market, and, without raising, actually, gold to that rate, has, nevertheless, a considerable effect on the price of that particular coin.
-As there is not in nature any permanent standard of value, it has been objected to the simultaneous circulation of the two metals as a legal tender, that, in addition to the fluctuations in the price of either gold or Silver, if only one of the two was made the sole circulating medium, the fluctuations in their relative value increase the uncertainty of the standard.
+As there is not in nature any permanent standard of value, it has been objected to the simultaneous circulation of the two metals as a legal tender, that, in addition to the fluctuations in the price of either gold or silver, if only one of the two was made the sole circulating medium, the fluctuations in their relative value increase the uncertainty of the standard.
 Great Britain, till the year 1797, when the suspension of cash payments took place, and all other nations to this day have used the two metals simultaneously, without any practical injury, and to the great advantage of the community, though in many instances sufficient care had not been taken to assimilate the legal to the average market value of the two metals — a fact so notorious, so universal, and so constant, is sufficient to prove that the objection, though the abstract reasoning on which it is founded is correct, can have no weight in practice.”

 In respect to the opinion that the English demand for gold, upon the resumption of specie payments, had suddenly influenced its relative value, it is elsewhere stated, that “any extraordinary demand from a particular country is met without difficulty, or sensibly affecting the price of the metal required.”
 This decisive fact, (the premium in France on gold, not having exceeded ⅕ to ½ per cent.,) “also shows, that it is erroneously that the exportation of American gold coins, which commenced in the year 1821, has been ascribed to that extraordinary demand.
 That exportation has been continued uninterruptedly after that cause had ceased to operate, and, as will be seen hereafter, is due to the alteration from that epoch in the rate of exchanges.”

-Mr. Tooke, an eminent Writer, is inclined to doubt the correctness of the opinion, that the British demand increased the relative value of gold, and he remarks, “these circumstances, collectively,” (diminution in the export of silver to Asia, and the emancipation of Spanish America,) “are likely to have increased the supply of silver, and give reason to expect that the fall in the price of silver arose from a relative increase of its quantity and consequent diminution of its value, rather than from a diminished quantity and increased value of gold.”
+Mr. Tooke, an eminent writer, is inclined to doubt the correctness of the opinion, that the British demand increased the relative value of gold, and he remarks, “these circumstances, collectively,” (diminution in the export of silver to Asia, and the emancipation of Spanish America,) “are likely to have increased the supply of silver, and give reason to expect that the fall in the price of silver arose from a relative increase of its quantity and consequent diminution of its value, rather than from a diminished quantity and increased value of gold.”
 He admits, however, that “all information hitherto accessible relating to the proportion of the supply and demand of the precious metals, is vague, and insufficient to build any practical conclusion upon; and the only object of the arguments brought forward is to afford grounds for calling in question the opposite presumption, which, in my opinion, has been much too generally and hastily admitted.

 Mr. Tooke thinks, that England probably possessed twenty millions of pounds sterling of gold before 1797; the greater part of which, he calculates, would be forthcoming from the hiding places of the hoarders, or from the continent of Europe; “none (gold) being absolutely necessary (on the continent) as the standard or basis of their circulation, which is silver.”

-Mr. Baring, an eminent banker, and accustomed to pecuniary transactions of the most extensive and various nature, is an advocate of the double standard, in consideration of the peculiar circumstances ot England.
+Mr. Baring, an eminent banker, and accustomed to pecuniary transactions of the most extensive and various nature, is an advocate of the double standard, in consideration of the peculiar circumstances of England.
 He asserts, that “if gold and silver were concurrent legal tenders at the old mint regulation, (1 to 15.2,) silver would at present be the practical standard, as the debtor always acquits himself in the cheapest metal he is enabled to do so by law.
 Gold was his cheapest payment previous to 1797, and, therefore, the practical standard of the country at that time; in consequence of subsequent variations in the price between gold and silver, silver would be so now.
 The practical currency may change from one metal to another in a short space of time; the fact of gold having been the practical tender in this country under the former system, and that silver would be so if that system continued, is a practical proof of it.

 “It will vary with the variations in the relative value of the metals, however wisely you may adjust the difference.
 The variation in France is seldom above a tenth per cent.: it sometimes runs up to a quarter per cent.: it has been, I am told, something higher on particular occasions.
-A very slight difference of 1/10th or 1/4th per cent. would determine the use of one metal or another.
+A very slight difference of 1⁄10th or 1⁄4th per cent. would determine the use of one metal or another.

 “There is no doubt that when this country (England) returned to payments in specie, supposing we wanted from fifteen to twenty millions of pounds, of gold for instance, and that to that extent there was a demand on the rest of the world for gold, gold got an increased value from that circumstance.